 Colonel Kilgore: Of course.
 It helps that the character was based off him.
-Right down to the casual coffee-drinking while leading an airstrike against the Na'vi's home.
+Right down to the casual coffee-drinking while leading an airstrike against Hometree.

-Determinator: Quaritch never gives up, not even when he's on fire, lacks breathable air, or when all the other soldiers have been killed and he's the last of them standing.
+The Determinator: Quaritch never gives up, not even when he's on fire, lacks breathable air or when all the other soldiers have been killed and he's the last of them standing.

 Dissonant Serenity: During the attack on Hometree, while incendiary missiles are going off left and right and Na'vi are being slaughtered, Quaritch calmly observes the carnage from the flight deck of his gunship, enjoying a steaming cup of coffee.

 Dragon-in-Chief: Selfridge may be nominally in charge, but Quaritch is the biggest threat, and by the end of the movie, he's effectively calling all the shots on the human side—and it's clear they both know it.